-Despite male, many of them were even recorded as females to make them avoid the terrible fate of the war.
-And this created a few unpleasant surprises within a society where wedding were mainly arranged by the families.
+Despite their sexuality, many of them were also recorded as female to escape the brutal faith of the war, and that created quite a few surprises in a society where wedding were often arranged exclusively by the families of the future spouses.

 ‘La rota’ that was built in Vieste to help these ‘trovatelli’, who were called with the dialect world ‘i scittatid’, is exactly below this room, right next to the mill visible from the small balcony.

 We are sorry but we are closed for holiday.